NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/using-grunt.md

 ![image](using-grunt/_static/devdependencies-grunt.png)

+> [!NOTE]
-Note: NPM uses [semantic versioning](http://semver.org/) to organize dependencies.
+> NPM uses [semantic versioning](http://semver.org/) to organize dependencies.
 Semantic versioning, also known as SemVer, identifies packages with the numbering scheme <major>.<minor>.<patch>.
 Intellisense simplifies semantic versioning by showing only a few common choices.
 The top item in the Intellisense list (0.4.5 in the example above) is considered the latest stable version of the package.
 The caret (^) symbol matches the most recent major version and the tilde (~) matches the most recent minor version.
 See the [NPM semver version parser reference](https://www.npmjs.com/package/semver) as a guide to the full expressivity that SemVer provides.

 3. Add more dependencies to load grunt-contrib* packages for *clean, jshint, concat, uglify and watch* as shown in the example below.
 The versions do not need to match the example.